 M.A. in Russian and Comparative Literature

 The Department of Germanic and Slavic Languages and Literatures and the Department of Comparative Literature offer a joint master's degree in Russian and Comparative Literature.
 The program enables students to concentrate in Russian literature at the graduate level while having the advantages of a comparative context.
 Students completing this M.A. will acquire an in-depth understanding of Russian literature and culture and will be proficient in Russian and one other foreign language.
-Graduates should be prepared for service with the U.S. government or an international corporation, or to continue graduate study either in Russian or comparative literature.
+This program prepares students for further graduate study in Russian, Slavic, or comparative literature, for service with the U.S. or other government, or for employment with an international corporation.

-Candidates for the M.A. degree must earn a minimum of 33 credits of which at least 18 must be at the 500 level.
-Required courses in Russian include RUS 530 (Seminar in Nineteenth-Century Russian Literature), RUS 525 (Pushkin), and RUS 560 (History of the Russian Language) or RUS 542 (Seminar in Russian Literature in the Twentieth Century) plus an additional 6 credits.
-Required courses in comparative literature include CMLIT 501 plus an additional 12 credits in comparative literature.
-Also required are an additional 3 credits in Russian, comparative literature, or another approved area; passing of a proficiency examination in Russian; demonstration of reading knowledge of one other foreign language; and the completion of an acceptable M.A. paper.
+Candidates for the M.A. degree must earn a minimum of 33 credits at the 400, 500, or 800 level of which at least 18 must be at the 500 level.
+There are 30 credits required in the following: CMLIT 501 (3 credits), RUS 405 (3 credits), an additional 12 credits in Comparative Literature courses, and an additional 12 credits in Russian at the 400 or 500 level.
+Also required are: an additional 3 credits in Russian, Comparative Literature, or another approved area; passing a proficiency examination in Russian; demonstration of at least reading knowledge of one other foreign language; and the completion of an acceptable M.A. scholarly paper.